-By Angana Sripur Published: 30 July 2019 | Updated: 30 July 2019
+By Sunanth Pavithran Published: 30 July 2019 | Updated: 24 April 2020

 CRM has changed drastically since 2010.
 Entrepreneurs, product managers, and marketers are gearing up with new CRM strategies and tools that can help improve their existing customer engagement, retention, and marketing automation efforts.

 Namrata: The perspective that I’ve worked with, the larger framework we have is acquisition engagement and going back.
-But under all this I’ve seen that the one that cuts across all businesses is customer lifetime value But some of that tends to change on the business models and that’s where I think the second metric we always look at is the churn rate because if you start predicting the churn rate, it’s always business metrics that come in.
+But under all this, I’ve seen that the one that cuts across all businesses is customer lifetime value.
+But some of that tends to change on the business models and that’s where I think the second metric we always look at is the churn rate because if you start predicting the churn rate, it’s always business metrics that come in.
 The churn predictor for a gym is very different from the churn predictor for baby clothes v/s the churn predictor for a restaurant.
 So customer lifetime value and churn rate would be the most important.

 Pallav: Loyalty is the number of transactions customers do, that defines loyalty above everything else.
 But for us, we don’t look at our customer base as an average.
 The first 20% of customers give us 70% of the revenue; they’re frequent travelers.
-For them its the frequency at which they’re interacting or booking with us; that matters a lot to us that shouldn’t drop, that should increase.
+For them its the frequency at which they’re interacting or booking with us; that matters a lot to us and that shouldn’t drop, that should increase.
 For a lot of others who are booking once in a year or twice in a year, engagement is whenever anybody has a need and they are opening the app.
-That itself is engagement from a customer’s perspective Whether they purchase or not, is a factor of multiple other things, that does not define loyalty.
+That itself is engagement from a customer’s perspective.
+Whether they purchase or not, is a factor of multiple other things, that does not define loyalty.

-Andrew: So the most obvious one is your team should be able to use the tool if your team can’t use the tool.
-Then it’s redundant.
+Andrew: So the most obvious one is your team should be able to use the tool.
+If your team can’t use the tool, then it’s redundant.
 After that, it’s a question about what you want to use it for.
 There are several different options that cater to many different situations and that’s why there’s a space for them.
 So look at it like who’s going to actually use this?
 What are they capable of doing with this tool and is there something that they’re missing with this tool.

 Namrata: You have to start with the customer rather than starting with the tool.
 So if you look at the customer journey and say what I want to enable out of this, what data do I need, what business outcome do I want to drive and then say, what are the tools that we need.
 Then within those tools; how well are they integrated.
 The danger in a lot of businesses is that the sales team picks something, the marketing team picks something and somebody else picks something.
-Suddenly you have all these tons of tools that you now have to spend a lot of money integrating so you have to think through that process first and then decide on what tool want you to want.
+Suddenly you have all these tons of tools that you now have to spend a lot of money integrating so you have to think through that process first and then decide on what tool you want.
 Technology is always the enabler, it’s the people that come first.